sst/guide/_chapters/redirect-on-login.md

 title: Redirect on Login
 date: 2017-02-04 00:00:00
 lang: en
-description: To make sure that our React.js redirects a user to the right page after they login, we are going to use the React Router v4 Redirect component.
+description: To make sure that our React.js redirects a user to the right page after they login, we are going to use the React Router useHistory hook.
 code: frontend
 comments_id: redirect-on-login/24
 ref: redirect-on-login